 Enterohemorrhagic E. coli is the most clinically significant subtype in the US.
 It produces Shiga toxin, which causes bloody diarrhea (hemorrhagic colitis).
 Thus, this subtype is sometimes termed Shiga toxin–producing E. coli (STEC).
-E. coli O157:H7 Infection by Escherichia coli O157:H7 and Other Enterohemorrhagic E. coli (EHEC) The gram-negative bacteria Escherichia coli O157:H7 and other enterohemorrhagic E. coli (EHEC) typically cause acute bloody diarrhea, which may lead to hemolytic-uremic syndrome.
-Symptoms are... read more is the most common strain of this subtype in the US.
+E. coli O157:H7 Infection by Escherichia coli O157:H7 and Other Enterohemorrhagic E. coli (EHEC) The gram-negative bacteria Escherichia coli O157:H7 and other enterohemorrhagic E. coli (EHEC) typically cause acute bloody diarrhea, which may lead to hemolytic-uremic syndrome... read more is the most common strain of this subtype in the US.
 Undercooked ground beef, unpasteurized milk and juice, and contaminated water are possible sources.
 Person-to-person transmission is common in the day care setting.
 Outbreaks associated with exposure to water in recreational settings (eg, pools, lakes, water parks) have also been reported.
 Hemolytic-uremic syndrome Hemolytic-Uremic Syndrome (HUS) Hemolytic-uremic syndrome (HUS) is an acute, fulminant disorder characterized by thrombocytopenia, microangiopathic hemolytic anemia, and acute kidney injury.
 HUS usually occurs in children... read more is a serious complication that develops in 5 to 10% of STEC cases (and in 10 to 15% of O157:H7 cases), most commonly among the young and old.

 Enterotoxigenic E. coli produces two toxins (one similar to cholera toxin) that cause watery diarrhea.
 This subtype is the most common cause of traveler’s diarrhea Traveler’s Diarrhea Traveler’s diarrhea is gastroenteritis that is usually caused by bacteria endemic to local water.
 Symptoms include vomiting and diarrhea.
 Diagnosis is mainly clinical.
 Treatment is with ciprofloxacin... read more in people visiting low- and middle-income countries.